Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Conclusions

-\begin{section}{Proof of Lemma \ref{lemma3}} Let $y$ be the received symbol sequence assuming the all-zero codeword was transmitted.
-Let $u$ be any codeword with exactly $k$ non-zero symbols.
-It is easy to verify that the probability that ML decoder chooses $u$ over the all-zero codeword is given by
+\begin{section}{Proof of Lemma \ref{lemma3}} Let $y$ be the received symbol sequence assuming the all-zero codeword was transmitted and let $u$ be another codeword with exactly $k$ non-zero symbols.
+Of the $k$ positions where they differ, assume that $i$ are received correctly, $j$ are flipped to other codeword's value, and $k-i-j$ are flipped to a third value.
+It is easy to verify that the all-zero codeword is not the unique ML codeword whenever $i\leq j$.
+Therefore, the probability that ML decoder chooses $u$ over the all-zero codeword is given by